Isa-Bedoya-UdeA/UniHub/CONTRIBUTING.md

 ## Pull Requests

-Even though UniHub is primarily developed individually, Pull Requests should be used when practical to preserve a professional Git workflow and provide a clear history of significant changes.
+Pull Requests should be used when practical to preserve a professional Git workflow and provide a clear history of significant changes.

 A Pull Request should: